dylanaraps/pure-bash-bible/README.md

 fi
 ```

-## Check if string ends with sub-string.
+## Check if string ends with sub-string

 ```shell
 if [[ "$var" == *sub_string ]]; then